April 18- 29, 2016

 The Georgia Legal Food Frenzy asks Georgia lawyers, and law firms, to challenge each other outside the courtroom during the statewide food drive benefitting the State’s eight regional food banks.

-2nd Place Food Collected - Hall County Juvenile Court (279 pounds)
+First Place Food Collected: Hall County Juvenile Court

 For more information or to sign up today, go to the Georgia Legal Food Frenzy website or view the PDF below for the rules for the 2016 competition.